 How to become a landlord and manage a rental property

-You can list the rental unit in your local newspapers, use "For Rent" signs, hire brokers, or list the unit online.
-If you list online, your listing will be available 24/7 and allow potential tenants to view a description of the unit with photos.
+You can list the rental unit in your local newspapers, use "For Rent" signs, hire brokers or list the unit online.
+If you list online, your listing will be available 24/7 and allow potential tenants to view a description of the unit along with photos.

 Where you list your property will impact how many prospective tenants see your listing and the quality of the tenants you're attracting.
-The best strategy for maximizing interest and attracting the right tenants is to:
+To help maximize interest and attract the right tenants consider:

-- Make sure they're high quality places where responsible tenants search, and
+- Make sure they're high quality places where responsible tenants search.

 - Create and follow a thorough screening process.

 Once you have some interest, you should start screening the potential tenants: